zimindkp/coding-challenge/README.md

 ## Technical spec

-Here are some technologies we are more familiar with -- feel free to use any to complete the challenge:
+Here are some languages we use at WealthSimple -- feel free to use any to complete the challenge:

 * Ruby (our web backend is written in Ruby)
 * Java (our trade execution code is written in Java)
-* JavaScript (our web frontend uses JavaScript)
+* CoffeeScript/JavaScript (our web frontend uses CoffeeScript)

 ## How we review